-Not all works in and on the periphery of the Residential Red Zone in Kaiapoi have been shown on these plans, as the nature and extent of work is dependent on the long-term land use within this zone, which is still unknown.
-Other uncertainties associated with this work include:
+Not all works in and on the periphery of the regeneration areas in Kaiapoi have been shown on these plans.
+The nature and extent of work is dependent on the long-term land use in these areas and will be delivered through the Regeneration Implementation Plan.

 These plans will be subject to change as Council will be regularly reviewing the scope of works and programme as required.

-There are current, ongoing and future service needs within the red zone.
-The Council’s infrastructure rebuild programme also involves infrastructure works in the red zone to permanently rebuild damaged infrastructure to service adjoining ‘Green Zone’ properties/areas.
-It is also possible that new infrastructure in new locations will best serve the needs of adjoining residents.
-This could include new roading alignment(s) to provide more direct routes and to ensure more than one permanent in/out route to some locations.
+There are current, ongoing and future service needs within the former red zone, now referred to as 'regeneration area's'.
+The Council’s infrastructure rebuild programme also involves infrastructure works in the regeneration areas to permanently rebuild damaged infrastructure to service adjoining ‘Green Zone’ properties/areas.

 Read more about what is happening in the regeneration areas.